Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/610872-ChallengeQuestion.md

 During the **Validation Phase** (August 2 - August 22 @ 23:59 Eastern Time), we are only accepting segmentation files.
 > See [Validation Phase Submissions](#!Synapse:syn25829070/wiki/612082)

-During the **Docker Submission Phase** (August 24 - August 29 @ 23:59 Eastern Time), we will be accepting the final docker container submissions.
+During the **Docker Submission Phase** (September 1 - September 15 @ 23:59 Eastern Time), we will be accepting the final docker container submissions.
 You must have submitted a [short paper](#!Synapse:syn25829067/wiki/611501) in order to be eligible to submit a final submission.
 > See [Submission Tutorial (Docker)](#!Synapse:syn2582970/wiki/611105)

 ---